Application Deadline: January 31, 2020

 Availability of Funding

-Three to five grants are available for funds ranging from $500-$1500 each.
+Several research grants are available for funds ranging from $500-$1500 each.

 Any person, institution or group conducting research on Illinois native plants can apply, with the exception of Illinois Native Plant Society State Officers and Board members.
 Only one award will be given to any applicant.
-Eligible research projects may include studies on Illinois native plants and communities (including those that are threatened or endangered), such as life history, reproductive biology, demography, genetics, site inventories, community ecology, ecological interactions, and threats, such as invasive species.
+Eligible research projects may include studies on Illinois native plants and communities (including those that are threatened or endangered), such as life history, reproductive biology, demography, genetics, comparative site inventories, community ecology, ecological interactions, and threat impacts.
 Projects focused on research relating to education about or restoration of native plants and plant communities, including the effects of management practices, will be considered, but INPS funds cannot be used for plants, seeds, or restoration supplies and equipment (except as an essential part of a research project).
 Applicants must demonstrate the justification or need for the research project, including providing references or other evidence as applicable.

 Priority is given to: